Meta-Learning via Classifier(-free) Diffusion Guidance: Appendix

 \subsubsection{Generative hypernetwork}

-To enable our guidance methods, we need to first train a generative hypernetwork $h$ as in Section \ref{sec:hypernet-generative}, either in the form of an Unconditional Hypernetwork, or of a Hypernetwork VAE: \begin{itemize} \item For \textbf{HNet + HyperCLIP guidance} and \textbf{HNet + HyperLDM}, we meta-learnt an unconditioned hypernetwork with the exact same hyperparameters as the baseline \textbf{Uncond.
-HNet-MAML}, and used it as the generative hypernetwork. \item For \textbf{HVAE + HyperCLIP guidance} and \textbf{HVAE + HyperLDM}, we trained an unconditioned VAE on samples of fine tuned network weights $W_i$ using the architecture specified in \ref{appendix:architecture}.
-In order to be able to quickly sample new adapted weights, and to reduce the complexity of the manifold from which such weights are sampled, we use adaptations from our unconditional MAML baselines as $W_i$.
-Specifically, we used adaptations from \textbf{Uncond.
-HNet-MAML}, using 50-step adaptation $\mathcal{A}_{\mathcal{T}_i}$ with learning rate $0.1$, on support set stochastically sampled for every adaptation phase.
-We trained the VAE on 2000 epochs where each epoch is a single pass through all the tasks, with the Adam \citep{kingma_adam_2017} optimizer and $0.0001$ learning rate and batch size 32.
+To enable our guidance methods, we need to first train a generative hypernetwork $h$ as in Section \ref{sec:hypernet-generative}, either in the form of an Unconditional Hypernetwork, or of a Hypernetwork VAE: \begin{itemize} \item For \textbf{HNet + HyperCLIP guidance} and \textbf{HNet + HyperLDM}, we meta-learnt an unconditional hypernetwork with the exact same hyperparameters as the baseline \textbf{Uncond.
+HNet-MAML}, and used it as the generative hypernetwork. \item For \textbf{HVAE + HyperCLIP guidance} and \textbf{HVAE + HyperLDM}, we trained a VAE on samples of fine tuned network weights $W_i$ using the base network architecture specified in Appendix \ref{appendix:architecture}.
+We detail the procedure in Algorithm \ref{algo:hvae} and, as training samples $W_i$, we use adaptations over the base network (initialized from a learned \textbf{Uncond.
+MNet-MAML} initialization), using 50-step adaptation $\mathcal{A}_{\mathcal{T}_i}$ with learning rate $0.01$ on randomly split support sets.
+We trained the VAE for 2000 epochs where each epoch is a single pass through all the tasks, with the Adam \citep{kingma_adam_2017} optimizer and $0.0001$ learning rate and batch size 32.
 We used gradient norm clipping independently for both the encoder and decoder, with the maximum norm capped at 1000. \end{itemize}